-A gang of little Negro boys came running up, laughing and tapping metal hoops over the rutted track that ran along the edge of the field.
+A gang of little Bajan boys came running up, laughing and tapping metal hoops over the rutted track that ran along the edge of the field.

 “Yeah, the horses, they goin’ to be heah soon now.”
 They continued on with their hoops to the end of the field.

 It seemed a large field to an eye accustomed to American football.
 But how much larger it must have had to be to accommodate a couple of thousand Egyptians performing their springtime fertility rites – the alleged origin of the game.
 The Egyptians, using the ball as the symbol of fertility, divided themselves into “teams” representing the opposing forces of spring and winter, these “teams” sometimes numbering as many as a thousand each.

 It was the Persians however, who in the first few centuries of the Christian era adapted the springtime rite of horseback.
 From Persia the game traveled East during the 5th century, gaining a name in Tibet as “pulu”.
 From Tibet it moved on to China and is first mentioned in literature of that country by the poet She Chaun Chi, who died in 713 A.D.